DiogopC05/IST-LEIC/1-First-Year/IAC/README.md

-# Assembly Project that implements the base for k-means algorithm
+# Assembly Project on a Risc-V Processor

+Implements the base for k-means algorithm

 **Score**: `18.275`